Creating an Amazon Q Business application environment - Amazon Q Business

-Creating an Amazon Q Business application
+Creating an Amazon Q Business application environment

 Console

-To configure an Amazon Q application
+To create an application

 2. From the How it works menu, from Experiment with a sample – optional, choose Try quick application.

-3. On the Create application page, for Application settings, enter the following information for your Amazon Q application:
+3. On the Create application page, for Application settings, enter the following information for your Amazon Q Business application:

-• Application name – A name for your Amazon Q Business application for easy identification.
+• Application name – A name for your Amazon Q Business application environment for easy identification.
 This name is only visible in the AWS Management Console.
 The name can include hyphens (-), but not spaces, and can have a maximum of 1,000 alphanumeric characters.

 • Create and use a new service role (SR) – Create and use a new IAM role for Amazon Q Business to allow it to access the AWS resources it needs to create your application.

-• Use an existing service role (SR)/service-linked role (SLR) – Use an existing service role or service-linked IAM role to allow Amazon Q to access the AWS resources it needs to create your application.
+• Use an existing service role (SR)/service-linked role (SLR) – Use an existing service role or service-linked IAM role to allow Amazon Q Business to access the AWS resources it needs to create your application.

 Note